 Nursery Stock Warranty Period will not be measured and paid for separately but shall be included in the work.
-All costs associated with replacing nursery stock larger than DRC#10 and SNC #1 shall be at the Contractor’s expense.
+All costs associated with replacing nursery stock larger than Deep rooted container #10 and standard nursery container #1 shall be at the Contractor’s expense.